-The current portfolio of 12 producing mineral royalties provides a diversified, stable, and long-term revenue base upon which to grow the Corporation's royalty business.
-The Corporation intends to explore all avenues to reduce its Credit Facility (\$117,000,000) including the orderly monetization of certain of its investments.
-Altius currently holds 32,869,006 shares in Alderon, 2,692,249 shares in Virginia Mines Inc. ("Virginia"), and 2,901,000 shares in Callinan Royalties Corporation, with a combined market value of approximately \$46,000,000.
+The current portfolio of 12 producing mine royalties provides a diversified, stable, and long-term revenue base upon which to grow the Corporation's mining royalty business.
+The Corporation intends to explore all avenues to reduce its Credit Facility (\$114,000,000) including the orderly monetization of certain of its investments.
+The Corporation completed the monetization of its interest in Virginia in mid-February 2015 for total proceeds of \$41.2 million.
+Altius also currently holds 32,869,006 shares in Alderon and 2,901,000 shares in Callinan Royalties Corporation, with a combined market value of approximately \$14,800,000.